 Khon Kaen University (KKU) has launched the “SIRI Market: The Market of Happiness,” an initiative aimed at strengthening the local community’s economy and promoting the United Nations’ Sustainable Development Goals (SDGs).
-The lively event, held at the Sirikunakorn Building, brought together university officials, students, government agencies, private sector partners, and community enterprises.
+The lively event, held at the Sirikunakorn Building, brought together university officials, students, government agencies, private-sector partners, and community enterprises.

 The market, which opened on October 6, 2024, was organized by the university’s Center for Sustainable Enterprise and Society in collaboration with other internal departments.
-The event serves as a platform to foster cooperation and drive sustainable community development.
+The event serves as a platform to foster cooperation and drive long-term sustainable community development.

 Assoc.
 Prof. Charnchai Panthongviriyakul, M.D. , President of Khon Kaen University, presided over the opening ceremony.
 He emphasized the university’s “SDGs in All Policies” strategy, which aims to integrate sustainability into all aspects of its operations.